Easy Play Ideas

-Happy Friday.
 It’s been a tricky week at our house.
 I’ve still been recovering from some surgery at the same time we all came down with a sickness bug – not a good combination!
-So, my ‘Fun 5 for Friday’ this week involved no preparation.
+So, this week’s idea involved no preparation.
 We finally started to feel a little better and when we eventually made it downstairs Floss was excited to see a parcel had been delivered in a HUGE tube, I was pretty excited too.
 I’m not kidding, this tube is bigger than me.
 If you don’t have a tube you could use an old cardboard box to have a go at making your own tube with a bit of tape.
 These ideas were great as I could sit down and not have to move, but kept little one entertained for ages.
 We’ll be keeping the tube out for a while!
 UPDATE – one year on and we still have the tube – brilliant!

 Older children could use a stop watch and time how long it took the balls to come out or measure how far they travelled out of the tube.
 Which type of ball goes fastest?
 Which one goes furthest?
 Why?
 What would happen to the speed or distance if you changed the angle of the tube?
 These would all be good starting prompts.

-2. Car Ramp – We sent some cars down the tube.
+We sent some cars down the tube.
 It took Floss a couple of goes to realise that the cars only travelled if they were the right way up.
-DadDad then got involved and decided that a ramp would be fun so the cars would take off as they got to the end.
+DadDad then got involved and decided that a ramp would be fun!
+So then the cars would take off as they got to the end.
 Oh yes, it was lots of fun.
 Again the prompts from the ball run could be used as an investigation for older children.

 As always, I would recommend adult supervision with activities and take care to ensure the items you are using are suitable for your child in both age and development.
 The views expressed are my own.